FarhanRouf/gazebot_ros/README.md

 ros2 launch gazebot_ros launch_sim.launch.py
 Gazebo opens and you can use the teleop on Gazebo or do the next step to control it from terminal

+To visualize the lidar, search Visualize Lidar and click the refresh so it autoselects scan.
+In RViz, add laserscan and choose the scan topic.